isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-07-17-post-Gauging light.md

 <section>
 	<img src="/images/Horti%20techniques/Light_Jacchua.jpg">
   <p>Sunlight is essential for plant growth.
 It provides energy for plants to photosynthesise, a process where plants convert water, carbon dioxide and light energy to sugars, which drives their growth.
 The amount of light your garden gets will determine what plants can grow. </p>
   <p>As a tropical country near the equator, Singapore’s daylight is roughly 12 hours year-round.
 Of the 12 hours, around 8 hours is of direct sunlight.
-Depending on what is surrounding your garden, what time of year, and seasonal cloud cover, you may get different hours of direct or indirect sunlight for your plants.</p>
+Depending on what is surrounding your garden, the time of year, and seasonal cloud cover, you may get different hours of direct or indirect sunlight for your plants.</p>
 	<p>Knowing where and how much sunlight you get will be the first step in planning your garden and will also be important in helping you to troubleshoot your plant problems. </p>
 <br>
 </section>